Aryansh-S/USACO/README.md

 Of course, the key is to have a good idea of what you can and cannot code in a contest setting.
 You should obviously not create a struct for everything (an extreme example is making a struct for a fundamental process like DFS/BFS: both of them can be simply implemented anyway -- just use a recursion or stack/queue).

+# Macros (typedef, define)

+Macros exist to shorten coding time (among various other things).
+As such, coding time should never be a bottleneck in-contest: write macros that work for you.
+If you do not work well with macros, do not use them!
+They are always an option, not a requirement.

+A good thing to remember is that you should only use macros in contest programming.
+In other applications of programming -- the general workplace is a good example -- macros can be irritating (they can make your code look cryptic to people other than you), especially during collaborations, and should thus be used sparingly (if at all).

 # Book

 [Here](https://www.overleaf.com/read/vxkkgmmrmckv) is the latest version of a book I am writing on competitive programming so far (a work in progress).